 "I think you mean Sunny Florida, but I'll take it.
 It's good to see you."
 I lied.

-On my way out of the airport, I took notice of a restroom sign, and asked Randall if I could be excused for a moment before going off with him on our (apparently two hour – that's including traffic) car ride back to his house.
+On my way out of the airport, I took notice of a restroom sign, and asked Randall if I could be excused for a moment before going off with him on our (apparently two hour – and that's not including traffic) car ride back to his house.
 When he said 'his new house' it gave me a bit of chills.
 I didn't want him to have a new house, really.
-I wanted him to be back in my house with my mother and that none of this had ever happened.
-Perhaps that would mean I would still have my virginity locked up in a heart shaped necklace my mother had given me, but either way I wasn't really thinking towards that.
-It was more of the three to four months my mother was miserable because of what happened with Randall.
+I wanted him to be back in my house with my mother, and that none of this stuff had ever happened.
+Perhaps that would mean I would still have my virginity locked up in a heart shaped necklace my mother had given me, but either way I wasn't really thinking about that.
+It was more of the three or four months my mother was miserable because of what happened with Randall.
 Stupid, selfish Randall Edwards.

 My dad had always loved The Clash.
-I never really understood his infatuation with them, but he did.
+I never really understood his infatuation with them, but he worshipped them.
 He would play them when my mom wasn't around back when they were married, and he apparently continued to still play them now.
-And on the way home from the airport, I was silently wishing my headphones weren't packed away in my suitcase so I didn't have to be objected to listening to The Clash any longer.
+And on the way home from the airport, I was silently wishing my headphones weren't packed away in my suitcase so I didn't have to be listening to The Clash any longer.
 Normally, I'm sure I could take it.
 But I was just unsettled around my father lately, and I didn't want to put up with it anymore.
 Even if he was flesh and blood.
-I guess I had gotten the disliking for my fathers favourite band from my mother, because I can recall her saying probably a thousand times: Turn that racket off!
+I guess I had gotten the disliking for my fathers favorite band from my mother.
+I can recall her saying probably a thousand times turn that racket off!
 God doesn't like The Clash and I don't either.
 And then my father would try to think he was funny by saying something about how if God listened to good music, then he'd listen to The Clash.

 That's back when my family was happy, but I barely remember times like those.

-That cheered him up; because he pulled me into a side hug we made our descent into the new house.
 The front was a bit dreary.
 Perhaps it was the fact that it had egg all over its face, but it was a mush of greens and browns.
 The inside helped little.
-There was a creaky setoff stairs that led up to two sets of bedrooms and a bathroom with a creaky door.
+There was a creaky set of stairs that led up to two sets of bedrooms and a bathroom with a creaky door.
 Actually, all the doors were creaky.
-I would have judged the house harshly but it was immensely obvious to tell that this house could have been fifty or so years old.

 "It's nice."
 I told him.
 Off of the kitchen was a pantry and a door to the backyard.
 It was nearly dark out, though, so I didn't bother checking out the yard.